 The following SQL query is executed:

-JPQL or Criteria queries override the default fetching strategy.
-We have to explicitly declare what we want to fetch using inner or left join fetch directives.
-Uninitialized proxies are vulnerable to LazyInitializationException upon accessing, if the Persistence Context closes.
+JPQL queries may override the default fetching strategy.
+If we don’t explicitly declare what we want to fetch using inner or left join fetch directives, the default select fetch policy is applied.
+For LAZY associations, all uninitialized proxies are vulnerable to LazyInitializationException, if accessed from within a closed Persistence Context.
 If the Persistence Context is still open it will generate additional select queries, which might end up in N+1 query issues.

 Use case 3: Selecting a list of Products with an explicit join fetch plan